A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of the Case Study

-After establishing the system's requirements to verify, we developed a plan for the application of assurance-based verification to the case study.
+After establishing the system's requirements, we developed a plan for the application of corroborative V\&V to the case study.
 We chose to focus on a ``typical use case'' for the handover task, in which the human has a working familiarity with the robot and intends to complete the task successfully.
-Assurances based on any of the requirements may be used as bases for comparison between methods used, provided that the requirement may be modelled at all levels of abstraction.
-We chose to focus on the assurance results for our principal functional requirement \textbf{Reqs.\ 1a--b} (about the handover success rate), as a first basis for failure finding and to refine the assets if necessary.
+Any of the requirements may be used as bases for comparison between techniques used, provided that the requirement may be modelled at all levels of abstraction.
+We chose to focus on our principal functional requirements (\textbf{Reqs.\ 1a--b}, concerning the handover success rate) as a first basis for failure finding and to refine the assets if necessary.
 The handover success rate could be expected to be sensitive to a wide range of foreseen and unforeseen events.
-As a scalar measure, it allows assurances from the V\&V techniques to be compared in a quantitative manner, whereas comparisons of True/False results may be insensitive to important modelling discrepancies.
+As a scalar measure, it allows evidence from the V\&V techniques to be compared in a quantitative manner, whereas comparisons of Boolean results may be insensitive to important modelling discrepancies.

-After focusing on Requirement \textbf{Reqs.\ 1a--b}, we would proceed to verify the remaining requirements (\textbf{Reqs.\ 2--8}), identifying any further need to improve assets or the design itself.
-The verification of the full set of requirements provides a more comprehensive evaluation of the system's requirement satisfaction, whilst facilitating the evaluation of the benefits of combining individual verification techniques to complement one another.
+After focusing on \textbf{Reqs.\ 1a--b}, we proceed to verify the remaining requirements (\textbf{Reqs.\ 2--8}), identifying any further need to improve assets or the system itself.
+The V\&V of the full set of requirements provides a more comprehensive evaluation of the system's requirement satisfaction, whilst facilitating the evaluation of the benefits of combining individual V\&V techniques to complement one another.

-As mentioned previously in Section~\ref{s:workflows}, assurance-based verification will be carried out in a reactive manner, according to the resulting assurances.
-In terms of the order in which we applied the V\&V techniques, we chose to begin with a comparison of formal verification and simulation-based testing for requirement \textbf{Reqs.\ 1a--b}, to acquire as much insight as possible into the system and our modelling assumptions before committing resources to more expensive physical experiments.
-The subsequent stages of verification and asset modification, explained later in Section~\ref{s:verif}, were conducted with the aim of achieving a credible and trustworthy assurance of handover success rate (requirement \textbf{Reqs.\ 1a--b}) that was supported by all three verification techniques.
+As mentioned previously in Section~\ref{s:workflows}, corroborative V\&V will be carried out in a reactive manner according to the resulting evidence.
+In terms of the order in which we applied the V\&V techniques, we chose to begin with a comparison of formal verification and simulation-based testing for \textbf{Reqs.\ 1a--b}, to acquire as much insight as possible into the system and our modelling assumptions before committing resources to more expensive physical experiments.
+The subsequent stages of V\&V and asset modification, explained later in Section~\ref{s:verif}, were conducted with the aim of achieving agreement on the handover success rate (\textbf{Reqs.\ 1a--b}) that was corroborated by all three V\&V techniques.